 PDF download Download Article

 Curious about the many symbols and pictographs attributed to ancient Taíno culture?
 You’ve come to the right place!
 Scholars today may not know as much about Taíno culture as they’d like, as the Taíno people were nearly wiped out by Spanish colonialism, yet many symbols still survive as indicators of what Taíno life, culture, and religion were like.
-In this article, we’ll give you a comprehensive introduction to these Taíno symbols and their meanings, as well as the history and culture of the Taíno people of the Caribbean islands.
+We talked to mythology and folklore experts Adeche Atelier to learn more about Taíno symbols and their meanings, as well as the history and culture of the Taíno people of the Caribbean islands.

 Section 1 of 2: